hungnm04/hungnm04/README.md

 ## 👤 Who I Am
-Exploring the intersection of **software engineering** and **cybersecurity** — building systems that work, and breaking those that don’t.
+Exploring the intersection of **software engineering** and **cybersecurity** — I like building things that work and testing them until they break.

 ---